wilddeer/SlimeScroller/README.md

     $('.slime').Slime();

-`inactive` class is not required.
-It is replaced with `active` during setup.
+`slime-inactive` class is not required.
+It is replaced with `slime-active` during setup.

 Place anything you want within the Slime's block.
 All the elements will recieve `display: inline-block`.